theaquamarine/windows-powershell-docs/docset/windows/failoverclusters/get-clusterresourcedependency.md

 IP Address 2002:9d38:31ca:8::
 ```

-This example displays the dependencies for each resource in the clustered file server ─resource group─ called cluster1FS12.
+This example displays the dependencies for each resource in the clustered file server ???resource group??? called cluster1FS12.
 Some resources do not have dependencies.

 ## PARAMETERS